-Nursery - Stars - Mrs C. Wye
+Nursery - Squids - Mrs C. Wye/Miss T Jones

 At Weston Mill Community Primary Academy we follow the International Primary Curriculum (IPC).
 Each term we will be following a different topic.
 Our topic this term is – Family and Friends.

 Communication, Language and Literacy